Skip to main content

 • Avoid strenuous activity in the heat of the day.

 • Never leave children or pets in cars.
-Read more about keeping pets safe in hot weather.
+Read more summer pet care tips from the Oregon Veterinary Medical Association.

 • Get a baby pool or play in a sprinkler.
 Visit a local sprayground or fountain.